Only the shallow know themselves.

 Lack of money is the root of all evil.

-Harry: Tradition is the illusion of permanence. / Doris: You have no values.
+Allen: Tradition is the illusion of permanence. / His sister: You have no values.
 Your whole life: it's nihilism, it's cynicism, it's sarcasm and orgasm.
-Harry: You know, in France, I could run on that slogan and win.
+Allen: You know, in France, I could run on that slogan and win.
 (Woody Allen, Deconstructing Harry)

 I have never let my schooling interfere with my education.
 (Mark Twain)